ELIQUIS Film-coated tablet Ref.[6201] Active ingredients: Apixaban

 Eliquis should be swallowed with water, with or without food.

-There is no antidote to Eliquis.
 Overdose of apixaban may result in a higher risk of bleeding.
 In the event of haemorrhagic complications, treatment must be discontinued and the source of bleeding investigated.
-The initiation of appropriate treatment, e.g., surgical haemostasis or the transfusion of fresh frozen plasma should be considered.
+The initiation of appropriate treatment, e.g., surgical haemostasis, the transfusion of fresh frozen plasma or the administration of a reversal agent for factor Xa inhibitors should be considered (see section 4.4).

-In controlled clinical trials, orally-administered apixaban in healthy subjects at doses up to 50 mg daily for 3 to 7 days (25 mg twice daily (bid) for 7 days or 50 mg once daily (od) for 3 days) had no clinically relevant adverse effects.
+In controlled clinical studies, orally-administered apixaban in healthy adult subjects at doses up to 50 mg daily for 3 to 7 days (25 mg twice daily (bid) for 7 days or 50 mg once daily (od) for 3 days) had no clinically relevant adverse reactions.

 Haemodialysis decreased apixaban AUC by 14% in subjects with end-stage renal disease (ESRD), when a single dose of apixaban 5 mg was administered orally.
 Therefore, haemodialysis is unlikely to be an effective means of managing apixaban overdose.